This post may contain affiliate links.

 OK, what are my options?

-This post by Wotawoman Diary provides a great indepth look at Ebay selling to get you started and the tips are transferable to all selling methods!
+This post by Wotawoman Diary provides a great indepth look at online selling to get you started and the tips are transferable to all selling methods!

 Spend some time researching your options and weigh up the fees and ease of use of each.
 Maybe put an item or two on each and see which you prefer.
 Once you have one you enjoy using you’ll be far more motivated to make the effort!

 The same goes for survey sites.
-There are so many available now it’s mad, but again from experience some are far better than others.
+There are so many available now it’s mad and they are a great way to make money.
+From experience however, some are far better than others.
 My personal preference is Prolific Academic.
 I spoke about it before in this post.
 It’s easy to use, and once you’ve gone through all of the prescreening questions you’ll only be sent surveys that are relevant.
 That means you’ll never get kicked out, hallelujah!
 In the last month I have made just short of £50 with this site alone.

 Commitment to the cause.